-In addition to initial and supplementary POST training on pursuits required by Penal Code § 13519.8, all sworn members of this Bureau will review and be familiar with this policy and the importance of vehicle safety and protecting the public at all times, including a recognition of the need to balance the known offense and the need for immediate capture against the risks to investigators and others.
-(Vehicle Code § 17004.7(d)).
+The Training Manager shall make available to all investigators initial and supplementary Police Officer Standard Training (POST) training on pursuits required by Penal Code § 13519.8, and no less than annual training addressing:

+- (a) This policy. - (b) The importance of vehicle safety and protecting the public. - (c) The need to balance the known offense and the need for immediate capture against the risks to investigators and others (Vehicle Code § 17004.7(d)).